Abiral-U/AlgoVisualiser/README.md

 # AlgoVisualiser
-## Lib folder contains all the pages for the main.app flutter file
+## Lib folder contains all the pages for the main.dart flutter file